makroid/cIFS/README.md

 ------------
 A starting point and a set of transformations, which take as input a single point and output another point, are given.
 Then, the following simple iteration is applied X-times:

+	z_old = starting point
 	X-times do
 		select transformation t from the set
 		apply transformation z_new = t(z_old)
 		plot(z_new)
 		z_old = z_new

-A transformation can be for example a scaling, rotation, inversion, or a combination and is defined by a set of points and their relations, see below.
+A transformation can be for example a scaling, rotation, inversion, or a combination of them and is defined by a set of points and their relations, see below.

 Usage
 -----
-In the image below, the starting point is in green and the menu offers actions to do:
+In the image below, the starting point is in green and the menu offers to:
 * add a point
 * add a P2 transformation
 * add a inversion transformation